LD4P/nectarguide/README.md

 ## Contributing
-Contribution directions go here.
+Get in touch with <http://ld4p.org/> to learn more.

 ## License
-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Open source under the [MIT License](https://opensource.org/licenses/MIT).